jasb3110/COVIDPERU/index.md

 # to clean dataset
 When Covid-19 had started to spread on Peru.
 The health government institutes were not systemic criteria to order COVID-19 reports. this issue had detrimental effect on reliable diffusion information to Peruvian people.
 So that,it was important to unificate different source in one way to present COVID-19 variables (positive rate of covid´s patients, numbers of death which have cause for COVID-19, excess of death which could have triggered for COVID-19, numbers of free UCI bed in hospitals and numbers of people were vaccinated).
-Therefore, the first challenge was delete or omit different mistakes (Na, null values and outliers). whole of data were downloaded of Peruvian official sources,link: [datos abiertos](https://www.datosabiertos.gob.pe/).
+Therefore, the first challenge was delete or omit different mistakes (Na, null values and outliers). whole of data were downloaded of Peruvian official sources,"datos abiertos" [(3)]].
 I would show you how to manage deep cleaning the data.

 # R code
 I´m R native programmer so that it too easily to proceed to clean of dataset with this program.
 It could possible to use anothers programs.
 I suggest that you will able to use Python.